KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Submit a Pull Request

 Go to the repo you want your pull request to be merged into, in this case, the DjangoCon US website repo.
-There will also be a message here telling you about the branch and suggesting that you submit a pull request, even if the branch is in a fork, because GitHub will detect it.
+The reason why I saw this is because you can accidentally submit a pull request to yourself in your fork.
+In the DjangoCon US website repo, there will also be a message here telling you about the branch and suggesting that you submit a pull request, even if the branch is in a fork, because GitHub will detect it.
 Click on the "Compare & pull request" button.

 </td></tr>